gridai-actions/test-log-txt-suffix-in-artifacts/README.md

-# Issue
+## 🐛 Bug

-Artifacts with .log extension were missing from some of the runs.
+Artifacts with .log extension are missing if there are no subsequent artifacts generated.

-# Observations

-When .log file is written and it is the last artifact, this file is not present in saved artifacts

-# Test Case
+### Expected behavior

+All artifacts are present from  `grid artifacts`

+### Current behavior

+A run with .log generated on the last step will not have that artifact available via `grid artifacts` command.

+### To Reproduce

+Steps to reproduce the issue as follows:

 | Test | Expected Results | Actual Results | Script | Runner | Run |
 | -- | -- | -- | -- | -- | -- |